Sampling of Geometries

 load_geometry(filename; element_type=Float64)

 Load file and return corresponding type for ComplexShape.
-Supported file formats are .stl and .asc.
+Supported file formats are .stl, .asc and dxf.
+For comprehensive information about the supported file formats, refer to the documentation at Read geometries from file.

 Arguments